 Welcome to the fastest growing section of the Club!

 A lot of our year groups are oversubscribed, but there may be scope to create additional squads if we have enough players and volunteers.
-Please register interest for your daughter by joining our waitlist and please let us know if you have capacity to volunteer in any way at the club.
+Please register interest for your daughter by joining our waitlist and please let us know if you have capacity to volunteer in any way at the Club.

 Our girls’ squads play in the Hertfordshire Girls Football Partnership League, which runs ‘child friendly’ (non-competitive leagues) for U8s to U11s and competitive leagues for U12s and above.
 In a typical season squads will play around 20 league matches.

 Girls’ league matches take place on Saturday mornings.
 Most squads train on a weekday evening, on a floodlit 3G pitch.
 Under 7s train on a Saturday morning.